Women's Health Page

 Having your Cervical Screening at Moatfield

-Our Cervical Screenings are generally performed by one of our Practice Nurses, Sarah and Claire.
+Our Cervical Screenings are generally performed by one of our Practice Nurse, Sarah.
 If there are any issues or complications during the procedure, a GP can come to assist if required.

 We understand that having an intimate examination can be intimidating, so we always give you the option of having a chaperone present for the appointment.
 This should be offered by the Nurse before the procedure starts, but if at any point you change your mind and feel you would like a chaperone please ask your clinician.